tableau/connector-plugin-sdk/docs/index.md

 # Why build a connector?

 You can user the "Other Databases (ODBC)" and "Other Databases (JDBC)" connectors to connect to your database.
 The Tableau Connector SDK is similar, but offers the following advantages:
 - Better live query support.
-You can customize the dialect used to generate SQL queries so they are compatabile and optimized for your database.
-The Other Database connectors rely on higher level standard SQL which may not always be appropriate.
+You can customize the dialect used to generate SQL queries so they are compatible and optimized for your database.
+The Other Database connectors rely on higher-level standard SQL that may not always be appropriate.
 - Simpler connection experience.
 An SDK connector can provide its own customized dialect and you do not need to rely on using DSNs.
 Users will not need to enter in obscure JDBC URL strings or create a DSN or configure odbc.ini files.
 Your connector can provide a simple customized connection dialog.
 - Runs in Tableau Desktop and Tableau Server.
-No configuration is required once you install the connector.
+No configuration is required after you install the connector.

 If your data source does not fit the relational ODBC/JDBC model, then it may be worth looking into [Web data connectors](https://tableau.github.io/webdataconnector).